Sixth Form (16+) Entry

-We believe that specialisation in three or four A level subjects provides the most effective route for our boys into the top universities; on average, around 30 boys make successful applications to Oxford and Cambridge.
-We also have an excellent relationship with American and European Universities and provide on site training for SAT exams.
+We believe that specialisation in three or four A level subjects provides the most effective route for our boys into the top universities; on average, around 30 boys make successful applications to Oxford and Cambridge, and increasingly to top US universities.
+We have an excellent relationship with American and European Universities and provide on site training for SAT exams.

 Our support for boys making applications to top ranking universities is excellent and almost all boys get into their first choice university.